GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>

-### Excersice 3
+### Exercise 3
 Explore the site [Abu Mena](http://whc.unesco.org/en/list/90/) in QGIS and online.

-#### a) Descrip the land use around Abu Mena.
+#### a) Describe the land use around Abu Mena.
 #### b) Why is Abu Mena in danger?
-#### c) Whats the advantage of a GIS?
+#### c) What is the advantage of a GIS?

 <br/>

 ### Excersice 4
 Now we need to know how many UNESCO sites in danger are within each UN subregion.
 Therefore, open the downloaded "*UN_subregions_with_UNESCO_sites.geojson*" file in QGIS.
-Check if every point is located in a UN subregion.
-Let's add the number of UNESCO sites in danger (point features) to the UN subregions (polygon features) with the "*Count points in polygon*" algorithm.
+Check if every point is in a UN subregion.
+Than we add the number of UNESCO sites in danger (point features) to the UN subregions (polygon features) with the "*Count points in polygon*" algorithm.

 #### a) Open Processing Toolbox
 >    *Processing* <br>